somerovi/cosmicray/README.rst

     >>> def dogs(response):
     ...     return response.json()

-- The decorator `api.route` creates an instance of `cosmicray.RouteHandler` named `dogs` and stores the given function internally as the response handler.
+- The decorator `api.route` creates an instance of `cosmicray.Route` named `dogs` and stores the given function internally as the response handler.

-- Instances of `cosmicray.RouteHandler` are callable and accept parameters:
+- Instances of `cosmicray.Route` are callable and accept parameters:

   - `model_cls`: Optional: Class that implements `_make(cls, response)` classmethod.
   - `urlargs`: Optional: Url formatting arguments as `dict`
   - `**kwargs`: Keyword arguments for `requests` module (ex: `params`, `data`, etc)

-- When and instance of `cosmicray.RouteHandler` is called, it returns a `Request` object and with this you can:
+- When and instance of `cosmicray.Route` is called, it returns a `Request` object and with this you can:

   - Use functions defined for each http method (ex: `get()`, `post()`, `put()`, `delete()`)
   - Override any parameters passed in (ex: `params`, `headers`, etc.) with setters
-  - Automatically validates given parameters against the defined parameters on the `RouteHandler`
+  - Automatically validates given parameters against the defined parameters on the `Route`
   - Authenticates the request, if the app was configured with an authenticator
   - After the response is handled by the response handler, the result is automatically mapped to the model class, if one was provided